Curriculum Leads – Wellbeing

 Children and young people who are happy and healthy learn better.
-And learners who feel safe and confident in themselves and in their learning environments, actively engage and achieve in education, work, and in life.
+Learners who feel safe and confident in themselves and in their learning environments actively engage and achieve in education, work and in life.

 A well-designed curriculum improves learning and wellbeing outcomes for children and young people.